-When discussing the idea with Tan Sri Shahrir Samad’s former special officer, Asyraf Adlan, he likened a national unity government in Malaysia’s political landscape to a ticking time bomb.
+When we discussed the idea early in 2020 with the Special Officer to former BN Backbencher Tan Sri Shahrir Samad, Asyraf Adlan, he likened a national unity government in Malaysia’s political landscape to a ticking time bomb.

 “They will be too busy politicking against each other,” said Asyraf, who is also a former youth parliamentarian.

-He added that the process of check and balance should happen between the government and opposition but if that was not possible, then a third entity that consists of both.
+He opined that the process of check and balance should happen between the government and opposition but if that was not possible, then a third entity that consists of both.

 *This story was first published in February of 2020 but was updated to reflect recent events